Logo

 No. Binance is a centralized exchange, not a cold wallet.
 When you leave funds on an exchange, you are typically using an exchange wallet where the platform controls the private keys on your behalf.

-The key difference is custody and control: a cold wallet is a self-custody setup designed to keep your private keys offline, while an exchange account is a custodial arrangement that trades convenience for trust in the exchange’s systems and policies.
+The key difference is custody and control: a cold wallet is a self-custody setup intended to keep private keys offline, while an exchange account is custodial and trades convenience for trust in the exchange’s systems and policies.

-Storing crypto on exchanges can introduce risks such as account freezes, withdrawal limits, phishing and account takeovers, and the broader counterparty risk of trusting a third party with your assets.
+Storing crypto on exchanges can introduce risks such as account freezes, withdrawal limits, phishing, and account takeovers, plus broader counterparty risk from relying on a third party.
 For long-term holdings, many users move funds into self-custody cold storage and keep only what they need for active trading on an exchange.

 Can You Lose Crypto in a Cold Wallet?

 Yes.
 Loss is usually caused by user error or physical events rather than remote hacking.
-If you lose the device and also lose access to the recovery phrase, you can permanently lose access to the associated funds.
+If you lose the device and also lose access to the recovery phrase backup, you can permanently lose access to the associated funds.

 Other common loss scenarios include physical damage (fire, water, corrosion), theft of the device or backups, and mishandling of an optional passphrase.
 If the recovery phrase is lost or destroyed and no secure backup exists, the loss is typically irreversible.